cvg/lamaria/README.md

 ```
 **Please note that the full archive is very large (~3.5 TB).
 Download full sets only if you have sufficient storage, else** 💣.

-The training and test sequence information can be found in the [dataset page](https://lamaria.ethz.ch/slam_datasets).
+The training and test sequence information can be found in the <a href="https://lamaria.ethz.ch/slam_datasets" target="_blank" rel="noopener noreferrer">dataset page</a>.

 To download the raw data of a specific sequence (e.g., `R_01_easy`), run: